 Over $250,000 in debt

 Division One Proposals are a little more complicated requiring the trustee to hold meetings and attend at court for approval.
 They and are used by individuals with debts that exceed $250,000.00 and by Incorporated Companies having financial problems.
 Division One Proposals can also be filed jointly between (financially) related parties.

 Proposals for Businesses

 It is important to know there are different types of formal proposal, the most common are Division One Proposal and Division Two Proposal.
-Only a Licensed Insolvency Trustee can file either type of proposal.
+Only a Licensed Insolvency Trustee can file any type of formal proposal.
 Another form of proposal is called a Companies Creditors Arrangements Act.
 The CCAA is only available for companies with over five million dollars of debts.

 If the creditors vote against the initial proposal the administrator will try to renegotiate the arrangement to find something that is acceptable for both you and your creditors.
 Most reasonable proposals are accepted by creditors without renegotiation.
 It is very important that the proposal offering makes sense to both sides – the debtor and the creditors.
-While there is no magic formula for the amount that should be offered to creditors under a proposal, the average seems to be between 20-30% of the original value of the debt.
-Proposals can be made using a variety of payment terms and conditions attached depending on the complexity of your situation.
+While there is no magic formula for the amount that should be offered to creditors under a proposal, the average seems to be between 15-30% of the original value of the debt.
+Proposals can be made using a variety of payment terms and conditions depending on the complexity of your situation.

 Talk to us and find out if a Proposal is right for you.